godotengine/godot-docs/tutorials/plugins/editor/inspector_plugins.rst

 method to display it to the right of the property name, and use ``add_child()`` followed by ``set_bottom_editor()`` to position it below the name.

 ..
-FIXME: The second tab has the C# lexer for hightlighting disabled for now, as the provided code causes errors.
+FIXME: The second tab has the C# lexer for highlighting disabled for now, as the provided code causes errors.

 .. tabs::
  .. code-tab:: gdscript GDScript